chakch/serverless-handson/README.md

     To define a DynamoDB Table, you should add a table description in the serverless.yml ressources section.

     https://docs.aws.amazon.com/fr_fr/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html
-- Add the the table name to the function enviromenent variable
+- Add the the table name to the function environment variable
 - Launch `serverless deploy` and check the created table on the AWS console :

     https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1#